 Veterinary practices can be expensive to start.
 Depending on the size of the practice, location, and other factors, expect to spend at least $1 million on renovations, equipment, fixtures, and more.
 If you have the money or can secure funding through loans, investors, or some combination, follow some key tips to start a new veterinary practice.

 Two of the first things needed before opening a veterinary practice are a launch team and a business plan.
 Since your background is in veterinary medicine, you’ll need experts in other areas to assist with your plan.
 Most people hire a business or office manager early in the process and also secure the services of an accountant, an attorney, a real estate agent, and perhaps an architect.
 It’s also a good idea to hire a marketing professional or contract with a marketing firm early in the process to help announce your launch.

-The business plan should detail many topics including the type of clinic you intend to operate, the size of the operation, staffing needs, services that will be offered, marketing plans, funding sources, financial projections for the next three to five years, and other such considerations.
+Once you have these key people in place, creating a business plan should be the first step.
+The business plan should address the type of clinic you intend to operate, the size of the operation, staffing needs, services that will be offered, marketing plans, funding sources, and financial projections for the next three to five years.

-Veterinarians must apply for federal and state narcotics licenses for drug dispensation.
-They must also comply with OSHA rules, pay all state board fees, obtain a business license to operate in their local jurisdiction, and secure a tax identification number.
-Specific requirements can vary, so it is important to research the requirements in your area.
+Veterinarians also must apply for federal and state narcotics licenses for drug dispensation.
+They must pay state board fees, obtain a business license to operate in their local jurisdiction, and secure a tax identification number.

 Once the location is secured and all necessary permits acquired, the clinic needs to be outfitted with a variety of supplies, medical equipment, laboratory instruments, and drugs.
 Some clinics also choose to offer pet food, pet supplies, and other over the counter items.